srlinuxeurope/DCFPartnerHackathon/docs/srlinux/intermediate/19-SRLinux-Custom-CLI.md

 #### Create the `show_traffic.py` file
 Recall that at the start of a CLI session, SR linux scans the following directories to check for new CLI plugins:

-*  `/home/<user>/cli/plugins`: a plugin in this directory is usable only foth this user
+*  `/home/<user>/cli/plugins`: a plugin in this directory is usable only for this user

 *  `/etc/opt/srlinux/cli/plugins`: a plugin in this directory is usable for all users